-This section is applicable when there is a sustained trend of substantial financial losses for the University.
+This section is applicable when there is a sustained trend are conditions which may lead to financial instability for the University.

-A. When the University reasonably foresees a significant deterioration in the financial stability of the University this Section shall apply.

-- B. The University Provost shall notify the President of the Shawnee Education Association and the President of the Faculty Senate providing evidence that describes the financial circumstances. - C. The University Provost will convene a Joint Review Committee consisting of three (3) University officials appointed by the University President and three (3) individuals selected by the Association with a preference for all colleges being represented.
-The committee shall elect a chair who shall be responsible for convening and presiding over committee meetings and for delivering the recommendation on schedule. - D. This Joint Committee shall review the notice and the accompanying data, and any other relevant documents.
-The committee shall make recommendations to the Provost concerning the financial circumstances and recommendations for methods to avoid financial exigency.
-These recommendations will be submitted to the Provost within sixty (60) days after convening.
-The Provost with the approval of the President and Board of Trustees may take action upon receipt of the Joint Committee's recommendation.
+- A. When the University reasonably foresees a significant deterioration in the financial stability of the University this Section shall apply. - A. The University Provost shall notify the President of the Shawnee Education Association and the President of the Faculty Senate providing evidence that describes the financial circumstances. - B. The University Provost will convene a Joint Review Committee consisting of three (3) University officials appointed by the University President and three (3) individuals selected by the Association with a preference for all colleges being represented.
+The committee shall elect a chair who shall be responsible for convening and presiding over committee meetings and for delivering the recommendation on schedule. - C. This Joint Committee shall review the notice and the accompanying data, and any other relevant documents.
+The committee shall make recommendations to the Provost concerning the financial circumstances and recommendations for methods to improve -avoid financial stability exigency.
+These recommendations will be submitted to the Provost within forty-five (45) sixty (60) calendar days after the first committee meeting-convening.
+The Provost with the approval of the President and Board of Trustees may take action, upon receipt and review of the Joint Committee's recommendation(s).